Rebuilding the Foundations

 Christian-History.org does not receive any personally identifiable information from the search bar below.

 Greatest Stories Ever Told® is the publishing arm of Rebuilding the Foundations.
-The label has published seven books.
-The authors and titles are listed below.
+The label has published seven books (plus one free PDF e-book).
+Use the links to see the synopsis or a brief description of the author.

 Decoding Nicea is our bestseller.
 It was formerly In the Beginning Was the Logos, but it got a name and cover upgrade.
 It tells the story of the Council of Nicea from the original sources.
 It introduces you to the participants and the issues from the earliest writings of the Church and from contemporary letters, articles, and histories.
 It puts the lie to the myths, and it is regularly reviewed as a better introduction to the doctrine of the Trinity than Bible school or seminary classes.
 You can read more about Decoding Nicea or buy it at Amazon.